wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 21 The fire and the smoke, and the deafning noise that sounded along the battlements, were tremendous for more than the space of two hours, when the dreadful roarings ceased, for the warriors of the king fled in confusion.

-22 But when the sulphureous vapors arose, behold the battle-ground was covered with the slain and groaning officers and soldiers of the kingdom of Great Britain!
+22 But when the sulphureous vapors arose, behold the battle-ground was covered with the slain and groaning officers and soldiers of the kingdom of Great Britain !

 23 Humanity shuddered at the awful scene, whilst the green fields blushed.

 24 Seven hundred of the servants of the king were slain ; and their whole loss that day was two thousand six hundred valiant men, who had fought under Wellington, the champion of England.

-25 And Pakenham,the chief captain of the host of Britain, was amongst the slain; and they served his body as they had served the body of Ross, their chief captain at the Baltimore demonstration, preserving it, in like manner, with the strong waters of Jamaica.
+25 And Pakenham,the chief captain of the host of Britain, was amongst the slain ; and they served his body as they had served the body of Ross, their chief captain at the Baltimore demonstration, preserving it, in like manner, with the strong waters of Jamaica.
 [298]

 26 Moreover, one of their chief captains, whose surname was Gibbs, was also slain, and Keane was sorely wounded ; so that the charge of the host of Britain that remained from the slaughter, fell to a certain man whose name was Lambert.